Adi Kailash Om Parvat Trek | Trek Of Om shape Parwat

 The Kailash Tribology of Adi Kailash Om Parvat Trek in the Himalayas

+Nestled in the peaceful Himalayas of Uttarakhand Om Parvat is the oldest resting place of Shiva and is of great significance to Hindus.
 The Kailash trilogy are –Kailash Mansarovar, Adi Kailash and Kinnaur Kailash, according to the legends these are abodes of Lord Shiva, Parvat, Ganesha and Kartikeya.

-Adi Kailash Om Parvat Trek Guide
+Adi Kailash Om Parvat Trek Complete Guide

 Day 1